carlos-montano-hub/breakable-toy-carlos/README.md

 # breakable-toy-carlos

-el codigo corre directamente la funcion balance, la funcion register y la funcion print en el archivo main, esperando un archivo "data.dat" en el mismo directorio
+The file "Main.py" accepts the commands "Balance", "Register" and "Print".
+No flag implemented at the momment and the code expects a "Data.dat" file to read the data

-Se necesita la libreria "Treelib"
+Required libraries:

-the main.py file runs the functions balance, register and print automatically.
-The main.py file expects a data.dat file in the same directory
+  Treelib

-Required library "treelib"
+  Click